-Per KCC 19.200.220.B.2 and KCC 19.300.315.A.3, the department may administratively reduce the buffer pursuant to the variance criteria listed in KCC section 19.100.135.
+Per KCC 19.200.220.B.2, The department may administratively reduce the buffer pursuant to the variance criteria listed in KCC section 19.100.135.
 Evaluation of these variance criteria is included below:

 Because of special circumstances applicable to the subject property, including size, shape, or topography, the strict application of this title is found to deprive the subject property of rights and privileges enjoyed by other properties in the vicinity; provided, however, the fact that those surrounding properties have been developed under regulations in force prior to the adoption of this ordinance shall not be the sole basis for the granting of a variance.